SECURITIES AND EXCHANGE COMMISSION

 Item 8.01 Other Events.

-On September 7, 2023, Elicio Therapeutics, Inc. (the “Company”) issued a press release announcing the receipt of a grant from the Gastro-Intestinal Research Foundation to fund research for two therapeutic cancer vaccines.
+On September 27, 2023, Elicio Therapeutics, Inc. (the “Company”) issued a press release announcing updated preliminary data including promising relapse-free survival data from the ongoing Phase 1 (AMPLIFY-201) study of its lead asset, ELI-002.
 A copy of the press release is attached as Exhibit 99.1 to this Current Report and is incorporated herein by reference.
+Attached as Exhibit 99.2 and incorporated herein by reference is an updated version of the Company’s corporate presentation, which was uploaded to the Company’s website on September 27, 2023.

 Item 9.01.
 Financial Statements and Exhibits.